shaswat-sinha52/Sign_language_detector/README.md

-# Hand Gesture Recognition using Mediapipe and Random Forest
+# Sign Language Recognition using Mediapipe and Random Forest

 This project implements a hand gesture recognition system using Mediapipe for hand landmark detection and a Random Forest classifier for gesture classification.
 The project includes scripts for data collection, dataset creation, model training, and real-time gesture recognition.